 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
 ASU No. 2016-13 replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses.
 The update is intended to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
-Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The standard will be effective for annual reporting periods beginning after December 15, 2019, including interim periods within those reporting periods.
-Early adoption is permitted.
-The Company has not yet evaluated the effect this ASU will have on its consolidated financial statements and related disclosures.
+Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting periods within those reporting periods for public business entities that meet the definition of an SEC filer, excluding entities eligible to be smaller reporting companies as defined by the SEC.
+For all other entities, the amendments in this update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+Early application of the amendments is permitted.
+The Company does not expect the adoption of the new guidance under the standard to materially affect its financial position or results of operations and plans to adopt during the fiscal year 2023.